dxc-technology/about-devops-dojo/blog/_posts/2020-04-14-introducing-online-devops-dojo.md

 Since then, our own employees and customers alike have been taking advantage of the DevOps Dojo.

 Yet, we quickly came to a point where our physical DevOps Dojos were not enough to cover all the needs.
-Everyone was loving the experience, and to this day the on-site expereince still leads to great results.
+Everyone was loving the experience, and to this day the on-site experience still leads to great results.
 But we had a scale issue: we just could not accommodate everyone we needed to address.

 Let us introduce "**Online DevOps Dojos**".